NBC Nightly News: John Chancellor and David Brinkley (1970–1982)

-NBC Nightly News replaced The Huntley–Brinkley Report on August 3, 1970 upon Chet Huntley's retirement.
+NBC Nightly News replaced The Huntley–Brinkley Report on August 3, 1970, upon Chet Huntley's retirement.
 At first, David Brinkley, John Chancellor, and Frank McGee rotated duties as anchors.
 At least one, usually two, and very rarely all three anchored the program on a given night.
-Except for the few nights when one of the men solo anchored, each evening's program included one anchor based in New York City and one in Washington, D.C., as had been the case on the Huntley-Brinkley Report.
+Except for the few nights when one of the men solo anchored, each evening's program included one anchor based in New York City at the Rockefeller Center and one in Washington, D.C., as had been the case on the Huntley-Brinkley Report.
 Brinkley's appearances were always from Washington and McGee's were always from New York.
 Chancellor moved between those two cities depending on his partner for the evening.

 In addition to Brinkley as a holdover from the Huntley-Brinkley Report, McGee had received praise for his anchoring or co-anchoring of space flights, and Chancellor had also received praise as McGee's co-anchor for the space missions of Apollo 12 and Apollo 13.